nwyrwas/nwyrwas/README.md

 - 👋 Hi, I’m @nwyrwas
-- 👀 I’m interested in engineering
+- 👀 I’m interested in software engineering
-- 🌱 I’m currently learning how to use python
+- 🌱 I’m currently using python, java, C++, javascript, firebase and many more
 - 💞️ I’m looking to collaborate with others starting to learn
-- 📫 How to reach me send me a message.
+- 📫 How to reach me send me a message @ nick.wyrwas@outlook.com

 <!---
 nwyrwas/nwyrwas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.